Rain Scald Prevention and Treatment

 Rain scald over the horses back and quarters

-Rain scald and mud rash are just a couple of the problems that plague horses over the winter months.
-As the weather begins to change, we are faced with different seasonal skin diseases to deal with in our horses and ponies.
-Here we take a look at rain scald, where and when it’s likely to strike, prevention, and treatment.
+Rain scald and mud rash are just some of the problems plaguing horses over the winter months.
+As the weather begins to change, we are faced with different seasonal skin diseases in our horses and ponies.
+Here, we take a look at rain scald, where and when it’s likely to strike, prevention, and treatment.

 What is Rain Scald?